 Bridge Prep is New York’s first and only public school designed for students with dyslexia and other reading related disabilities.

-Each trimester, students participate in thematic community-based trips known as Bridge Building Days, where they are able to see their Creative Learning Extensions at work outside of the school setting, within the community.
+Students participate in thematic field trips, where they are able to see their creative learning extensions at work outside of the school setting, within the community.

 In partnership with Sundog Theatre, students engage in Arts based enrichments in the form of two forms of musical expression, visual art and dance.
 This designated time focuses on promoting creative growth and provide students with unique, innovative activities that bridge learning to the world around them.
 Students are provided with enrichment programming to support their creative and physical expression.
 These programs include physical education and mindful movement and breathing.